knocklabs/javascript/examples/slack-kit-example/README.md

 }
 ```

-To create some of the necessary authentication data, like `userToken` and `userId` when implement the `Providers` component inside of the root `layout.tsx` file.
-In this code, we also add some additional grants to the `userToken` JWT to allow the user to interact with the Slack resources stored in Knock.
+To create some of the necessary authentication data, like `userToken` and `userId`, we implement the `Providers` component inside of the root `layout.tsx` file.
+In this code, which runs on the server, we also add some additional grants to the `userToken` JWT to allow the user to interact with the Slack resources stored in Knock.
 You can read more about these [security and authentication steps in the docs](https://docs.knock.app/in-app-ui/security-and-authentication).

 **Note: this is necessary because the user in this context is an end user in your application who does not have access to Knock as a [member of the account](https://docs.knock.app/manage-your-account/managing-members).
 Therefore, these grants provide them elevated privileges to operate on specific resources using the API.**